Rational Neural Networks have Expressivity Advantages: Introduction

 The key structural advantage of rational functions is their ability to efficiently represent non-smooth features.
 Functions with kinks, sharp transitions, or nearby complex singularities (e.g., $|x|$, ReLU, $\sqrt{x}$, or $\log(x)$ near $0$) admit exponentially accurate rational approximations but only algebraically accurate approximations by polynomials and many smooth surrogates; this phenomenon is classical in approximation theory~\cite{trefethen2019approximation,gonchar2011rational} and underlies the separation mechanisms we develop at the network level.

 A rational neural network replaces the usual scalar activation $\sigma$ with a trainable low-degree rational function, where the coefficients are learned during training.
-Although each activation is low-degree, composition across layers yields a data-sparse representation of an extremely high-degree rational function, aligning with rational network approximation theory~\cite{Telgarsky2017RationalFunctions,boulle2020rational}.
-Motivated by this compositional expressivity, trainable rational activations have been explored and found competitive or superior in reinforcement learning~\cite{delfosse2024adaptive,surdej2025balancingexpressivityrobustnessconstrained}, control~\cite{newton2023rationalcontrollers}, scientific machine learning and Green's function learning~\cite{boulle2022greens}, operator learning~\cite{madala2025mno,wu2025pockan}, and transformer architectures~\cite{fang-etal-2023-transformers}.
-These empirical studies have been supported by practical implementations and parameterizations, including open-source Pad\'e-style rational activations~\cite{delfosse2020rationals,delfosse2024adaptive} and the ERA formulation introduced in ECCV 2022~\cite{trimmel2022era}, which is designed to improve numerical stability and conditioning.
-Our focus is to provide a unified approximation-theoretic account of when and why these empirical gains can arise, and to test the resulting predictions in supervised vision and offline reinforcement learning.
+Although each activation is low-degree, composition across layers yields a data-sparse representation of an extremely high-degree rational function~\cite{Telgarsky2017RationalFunctions,boulle2020rational}. {This paper builds on that viewpoint by proving that rational activations have better expressibility than most modern activation functions, and demonstrating the advantages in supervised vision and offline reinforcement learning.}

 We prove a separation in parameter complexity between rational networks and networks built from standard smooth activations, including GELU, Swish and SiLU, Mish, ELU, SELU, CELU, Softplus, and Softmax.
-For every $\varepsilon\in(0,1)$, any such smooth-activation network on a fixed compact domain can be uniformly approximated by a rational network whose size is bounded by a fixed polynomial in $\log\log(1/\varepsilon)$, and in particular by $\mathcal{O}\bigl(\log^3\!\log(1/\varepsilon)\bigr)$ for the activations we study in detail.
-In the reverse direction, there exist rational functions realizable by small rational networks for which any bounded-parameter smooth-activation approximation to uniform error at most $\varepsilon$ must have size at least $\Omega\bigl(\log(1/\varepsilon)\bigr)$, so rational networks can be exponentially more expressive than smooth-activation networks in the approximation regime.
-Empirically, these gains translate into improved accuracy and faster convergence in vision and into stronger normalized scores in offline MuJoCo reinforcement learning under fixed architectures and training budgets.
+For every $\varepsilon\in(0,1)$, any such smooth-activation network on a fixed compact domain can be uniformly approximated by a rational network whose size is bounded by a fixed polynomial in $\log\log(1/\varepsilon)$, and in particular by $\mathcal{O}\bigl(\log^3\!\log(1/\varepsilon)\bigr)$ for the activations we study in detail. {In the reverse direction, a worst-case family of rational functions realizable by small rational networks requires any bounded-parameter smooth-activation approximation to uniform error at most $\varepsilon$ to have size at least $\Omega\bigl(\log(1/\varepsilon)\bigr)$, so rational networks can be exponentially more expressive than smooth-activation networks in the approximation regime.} Empirically, these gains translate into improved accuracy and faster convergence in vision and into stronger normalized scores in offline MuJoCo reinforcement learning under fixed architectures and training budgets.

 Finally, modern architectures rarely use activations in isolation: normalization layers introduce additional learned affine degrees of freedom and (for batch-based methods) data-dependent stochasticity~\cite{ioffe2015batch,ba2016layer,wu2018group}.
 For adaptive rational activations, these couplings can create non-identifiability and poor conditioning in the joint parameterization, and can amplify coefficient sensitivities; we formalize these effects in Appendix~\ref{app:norm_hurtful} and evaluate regimes where reducing or removing normalization is beneficial for training adaptive rationals~\cite{zhu2025transformerswithoutnorm}.